TormStorm/jagex-launcher-linux/README.md

 ### Disclaimer

-I am not affiliated with Jagex or RuneLite, and is not responsible for for the contens of this page.
+I am not affiliated with Jagex or RuneLite, and is not responsible for for the contens of this page

-## Run with Bottles
+## Bottles
 <details closed>
 <summary>The easiest way to run the Jagex Launcher is with Bottles</summary>